Stanislav Bilenkyi: Career

-Bilenkyi is a product of the FC Shakhtar and FC Olimpik School Systems in his native Donetsk.
+Bilenkyi is a product of the Shakhtar's and Olimpik's academies in his native Donetsk.

 He played in the Ukrainian Premier League Reserves and made his debut for Olimpik Donetsk in the Ukrainian Premier League in a match against Zorya Luhansk on 31 May 2017.

 On 17 December 2021, he signed a two-year contract with Georgian club Dinamo Tbilisi.